 About Information Security: (Quick Link for this Page: it.cmich.edu/security )

 OIT's Office of Information Security and Chief Information Security Officer (CISO) provide information security leadership, guidance, activities, and awareness to protect the confidentiality, integrity, and availability of the University's data, systems, and users.
+See more on the About Information Security page (internal access only).
 To report an issue, incident, or concern, contact the

 OIT Help Desk at (989) 774-3662.